 Ms. JD which does an incredible job bringing together women lawyers to share ideas and personal experiences.
 Through its existing partnership with NWLSO, Ms. JD can further its mission by providing workshops and programs to young budding lawyers.
 These programs can train women how to navigate, negotiate, and market themselves, placing special emphasis on developing a professional persona.
 Skill sets such as public speaking, networking, role-playing, salary negotiating, and other soft power skills should be encouraged.
 Programs would be held in conjunction with their clerkship to allow students to apply what they have learned to real world settings.

 In addition, a mentorship can be established to form relationships between young and seasoned female attorneys.
-The program can serve as a guidepost for young women lawyers seeking advice and support.
+The program can serve as a guidepost for young lawyers seeking advice and support.
 Mentors can expound on personal experiences and counsel on career choice, professional advancement, and familiar workplace situations.

 By creating interactive workshops, programs can advance opportunities for women on a micro-level.
 It is common knowledge that law schools do not adequately prepare students for the real world.
 Legal theory rarely translates into practical competence.
 However with the right strategy and programs in place, young female lawyers can challenge existing standards and set a path toward a New Normal.